 Now, I get that those 2 rounds could mean the difference between life and death in a very specific scenario but now you are playing against the odds.
 Most people will go through life without ever having to use their firearm to stop a threat and thank God for that.
 Just know that if you are going to play the “more rounds” game, there is always a bigger gun out there with more round capacity.

 Choosing the right gun is ultimately going to be the choice of the end user.
 There is no right or wrong here, just a matter of opinion.
-The Glock 19 and Glock 17 are some of the most reliable guns on the market today.
-That is a measure that can not be forgotten when choosing a gun for concealed carry.
+The Glock 19 and 17 are some of the most reliable guns on the market today.
+That is a measure that can not be forgotten when choosing a gun for concealed carry or home defense.

 Know your state and local laws and do your due diligence when considering to carry concealed.